10 Free SKU Generator Tools For Creating SKUs Quickly & Efficiently

 1. Use a SKU generator

-While it may be easy to manually create SKUs when you’re a small startup, manual creation isn’t really a scalable process.
-Especially not for enterprise brands with a rapidly expanding catalog.
+While it may be easy to manually create SKUs when you’re a small startup, manual creation isn’t really a scalable process—especially not for enterprise brands with a rapidly expanding catalog.

-Logiwa offers a free SKU generator spreadsheet template, seen below, that generates SKUs automatically based on the data you add for products and their options.
+Logiwa offers a free SKU generator spreadsheet template (seen below) that generates SKUs automatically based on the data you add for products and their options.

 2. Create a coding system

 While randomly generated numbers can provide unique SKUs, it can make SKU referencing difficult later when you’re analyzing data or need to add SKUs to variations within a specific product set.

 These are usually abbreviations that are always used for every iteration of a brand, product type, category, attribute, etc.

 For example, you can create established codes for color, brands, product sizes, and more.

 This coding system and a standard format ensures that your SKUs are always easy to understand no matter who looks at them.

 Once you have an established coding system, make it accessible to your team for reference and ensure it’s an established part of training for all of your employees—not just those who handle and ship your products within the warehouse.

 3. Establish a standard format

-The best approach is start with the highest or most important product information first and end the SKU with codes applicable to the options in product variants.
+The best approach is to start with the highest or most important product information first and end the SKU with codes applicable to the options in product variants.

 Options with more variations should be at the end while options with only a few options (like gender) should go at the beginning—but after the product category and product type.

 For example, you would align your codes like this: